Developer Activity: Work on feature branch

 parasol switchbranch

 3. The feature request is to provide a REST API call endpoint that returns the total number of available products.
-For the purposes of this workshop, we will (once again) uncomment some code.
+For the purposes of this workshop, you will uncomment a block of code.

 4. Changes are needed in the parasol-store> src> main> java> org> parasol> retail> store> catalog> rest> CatalogResource.java file.
 You can click here to directly access this file on GitLab.

 5. Select Edit > Edit single file.
-If prompted, login with dev1/{common_password}.
+If prompted, login as dev1 / {common_password}.

 parasol webide